Is Sedation Dentistry Right for You?

-Are you avoiding dental treatments, because you are too scared to make it to your appointment?
-Avoiding dental appointments can be detrimental to your dental hygiene, leading to severe oral health problems.
-Sedation dentistry is a safe and effective way to finally get the dental care that you have been avoiding.
-With sedation dentistry, all you have to worry about is showing up to your appointment and having a ride home from the treatment.
+Are you avoiding dental treatments because you’re too scared to make it to your appointment?
+Avoiding the dentist can be detrimental to your dental hygiene, leading to severe oral health problems.
+Sedation dentistry is a safe and effective way to get the dental care you’ve been avoiding.
+All you have to worry about is showing up to your appointment and having a ride home from the treatment.

-Sedation dentistry, especially oral conscious sedation, is administered by an anti-anxiety medication that makes you feel more comfortable during your appointment.
-If you feel pain when eating, have a sensitive gag reflex, or a hard time getting numb from local anesthetic, then you are most likely a candidate for sedation dentistry.
+Sedation dentistry, especially oral conscious sedation, is administered by an anti-anxiety medication to make you feel more comfortable during your appointment.
+If you feel pain when eating, have a sensitive gag reflex, or have a hard time getting numb from a local anesthetic, then you are an ideal candidate for sedation dentistry.

-Almost every age patient can benefit from different forms of sedation dentistry.
-Teenagers, adults, and seniors with dental anxiety are good candidates for sedation.
-Typically, children are given nitrous oxide for relaxation.
+Patients of almost any age can benefit from different forms of sedation dentistry.
+Teenagers, adults, and seniors with dental anxiety are great candidates for sedation.
+Typically, children get nitrous oxide for relaxation.

-Patients that are scared of treatments, like root canals, wisdom teeth removal, or other oral surgery are also viable candidates for sedation dentistry.
-Sedation is also commonly used with patients that suffer from general anxiety or other mental illnesses, as a way to feel relaxed in the dental office.
+Patients that fear treatments like root canals, wisdom teeth removal, or other oral surgery are also viable candidates for sedation dentistry.
+It’s also commonly used to relax patients that suffer from general anxiety or other mental illnesses.

-Beyond patients with dental anxiety, sedation is also a good option for patients that want to get all of their work done in one appointment without needing to take breaks.
-With sedation dentistry, you can relax and feel at ease during your appointment with the ability to still answer questions in a safe manner.
+Beyond patients with dental anxiety, sedation is also a good option for those who want to get all their work done in one appointment without taking breaks.
+With sedation dentistry, you can relax and feel at ease during your appointment with the ability to answer questions safely.

-Almost any patient can qualify for sedation, but it is especially helpful at addressing the following conditions:
+Almost any patient can qualify for sedation, but it’s especially helpful in addressing the following conditions: